 Roland's point is good, we might want to be able to share only some of the data, not all, but I'm not sure if this is a must.

-#6 Updated by Roland Schulz almost 3 years ago
+#6 Updated by Roland Schulz about 3 years ago

 The nice thing about something like blackbox is that you can add users and remove users in a safe way.
 Given that there is no common master password you can remove users without having to create a new master password and reshare that new master password with all users.
 Resharing the master password in a safe way is hard, because you need a secure channel.
 And it integrates nicely into git and thus works nicely with our other infrastructure.